khrt/Raisin/README.md

 # API FORMATS

-By default, Raisin supports `YAML`, `JSON`, and `TEXT` content-types.
+By default, Raisin supports `YAML`, `JSON`, and `TEXT` content types.
-The default format is `TEXT`.
+Default format is `YAML`.

-Response format can be determined by Accept header or route extension.
+Response format can be determined by `Accept header` or `route extension`.

 Serialization takes place automatically.
-For example, you do not have to call `encode_json` in each `JSON` API implementation.
+So, you do not have to call `encode_json` in each `JSON` API implementation.

-Your API can declare which types to support by using `api_format`.
+Your API can declare to support only one serializator by using ["api\_format" in Raisin](https://metacpan.org/pod/Raisin#api_format).

-    api_format 'json';

 Custom formatters for existing and additional types can be defined with a [Raisin::Plugin::Format](https://metacpan.org/pod/Raisin::Plugin::Format).